ryohei-1051/network-systems-ops-playbook/scenarios/network/01-home-internet-troubleshooting.md

 - modem turned on / ISP account is active

 ## Plain-Language Summary
-When the computer cannot connect to the Internet, it probably dose not know where it is or where it should go.
-To connect the internet, it should use 2 basic things: source and destination address like when you send a mail via canada post.
-Regarding source information, we use ipconfig command, for destination, we use nslookup command.
-With both information, the computer can send a request to the Internet.
-Also, if the path is not available, the requrest is also unreachable and turns out to be internet failure.
-To make sure the path is active, we can check modem and ISP.
+When a computer cannot connect to the Internet, I would first check whether the computer has the correct address information and knows where to send traffic.
+This is similar to sending mail.
+The computer needs its own address, a destination address, and a path to send the traffic.
+The `ipconfig` command helps confirm the computer's own network information, such as its IP address, default gateway, and DNS server.
+The `nslookup` command helps confirm whether a website name can be translated into an IP address.
+If the computer has the correct address information but the Internet still does not work, the next step is to check the path.
+This includes testing the default gateway, testing a public IP address, checking DNS, and confirming whether the modem/router or ISP has an issue.

 ## Reflection
 One assumption that could be wrong is that the issue is caused by the ISP or modem.
 The problem may actually be limited to one client device, such as a disabled adapter, wrong IP configuration, DNS issue, or browser-specific problem.
 The most useful evidence would be the client IP configuration, default gateway reachability, DNS resolution result, and whether the client can reach a public IP address such as 8.8.8.8.
 The troubleshooting result should document the affected device, IP address, DNS server, gateway test result, modem/router status, and whether the issue was client-side, local network-side, or ISP-side.
 To make troubleshooting faster next time, I would follow a consistent order: check the client IP configuration first, then test the default gateway, then test public IP reachability, then test DNS, and finally check the modem/router or ISP status.

-- What assumption could have been wrong?
-- What evidence was most useful?
-- What should be documented?
-- What would make the troubleshooting faster next time?